The Broken Windows of Workplace Safety: Why Small Lapses Lead to Major Incidents

 3. Audit for implementation, not intention.

 A written fall protection plan means little if it’s not practiced.
-Remote or onsite audits confirm whether safety programs exist and are actively implemented.
+Remote or onsite audits confirm not just if safety programs exist, but if they're actively implemented.

 4. Use data to drive continuous improvement.